 - Events on campus, such as the Connecticut Early Music Festival, the BANFF Film Festival, the Clamshell Quilt Guild Show and the Connecticut Storytelling Festival, draw more than 100,000 visitors annually.

-- Over the past five years, the College has invested more than $70 million in campus facilities, including construction of an $8 million fitness center, a $25 million science center and a $1 million Hillel House.
+- Over the past five years, the College has invested more than $70 million in campus facilities, including construction of an $8 million fitness center, a $25 million science center, the $1 million Zachs Hillel House and a $9.875 million library renovation.

 - Approximately 7,500 prospective students and family members visit campus each year, staying in local hotels and eating at local restaurants.